argoroots/est-o-auth/README.md

 # OAuth.ee

-Use E-mail or Estonian ID-card, Mobile-ID and Smart-ID as OAuth authentication provider
+Use Estonian ID-card, Mobile-ID, Smart-ID or E-mail as OAuth authentication provider.

 ## Usage
 1. Redirect user to one of the following url: